rodrigocarvajal/biodataclub/meetings/october_2018/README.md

-# October 2018 Meeting: Introduction to version control with git
+# October 2018 Meeting: Introduction to version control with git (scroll down for November 2018)

 ## Prerequisites
 * A laptop with an internet connection